Ptyodactylus hasselquistii

 Ptyodactylus hasselquistii, commonly known as the fan-footed gecko, Hasselquist's fan-footed gecko, and the yellow fan-fingered gecko, is a species of gecko, a lizard in the family Phyllodactylidae.
-The species is endemic to northern Africa and western Asia.
+The species is native to northern Africa and western Asia.

 Etymology

 The specific name, hasselquistii, is in honor of Swedish naturalist Fredrik Hasselquist.

 Description

-P. hasselquistii grows to a snout-to-vent length (SVL) of 96 mm.
+Ptyodactylus hasselquistii grows to a snout-to-vent length (SVL) of 96 mm.

 Geographic range

-P. hasselquistii is found in Algeria, Cameroon, Egypt, Eritrea, eastern Ethiopia, Iraq, Israel, Jordan, Lebanon, Saudi Arabia (including the Farasan Islands), northern Somalia, Sudan, and Syria.
+Ptyodactylus hasselquistii is found in Algeria, Cameroon, Egypt, Eritrea, eastern Ethiopia, Iraq, Israel, Jordan, Lebanon, Saudi Arabia (including the Farasan Islands), northern Somalia, Sudan, and Syria.

 The type locality is Cairo, Egypt.

 Reproduction

-P. hasselquistii is oviparous.
+Ptyodactylus hasselquistii is oviparous.
 Clutch size is two eggs.

 Subspecies

 Two subspecies are recognized as being valid, including the nominotypical subspecies.